-Within B&D we are seeing an increase in the acuity and number of placements within nursing and residential care and homecare e.g., in August we saw a doubling of nursing and residential placements and a doubling in the number of homecare packages in comparison to the previous month.
+Within B&D we are seeing an increase in the acuity and number of placements within nursing and residential care and homecare, throughout 2022/23 there have been times when the residential care market has been full within the borough.

-Additionally, the B&D Mental Health service continues to see rising demand with many new referrals considered to be COVIDrelated.
+Additionally, the B&D Mental Health service continues to see rising demand with many new referrals considered to be COVID-related.
 The service is aware of a high number of hospital admissions relating to ill mental health (up by 1/3).
 Especially young people up to the age of 24 are affected and those who had been discharged from Mental Health services and had remained well in the community for several years.
 This continues to have an impact on the Services provided by our health colleagues in NELFT and in the longer term will impact on activity levels in our Social Care service.
 Additionally, the Disabilities service is witnessing significant demand with caseloads above acceptable levels, particularly in young people with disabilities.
 There are a number of drivers for this additional demand namely that the pandemic has put families under enormous pressure over a prolonged period of time.
 Additionally, we have seen a rise in families from neighbouring boroughs moving to B&D, with children with complex Learning Disability presentations.

 Equipment and Adaptations is being closely monitored due to an increase in demand.
-This is thought to be a combination of package and placement increases and equipment market pressures due to COVID and Brexit.
+This is thought to be a combination of package and placement increases and equipment market pressures due to the combined impacts of COVID and Brexit.

 The challenges of COVID have proved to be many and on-going as services and staff responded rapidly to ensure people continue to receive care and support and that new demand is met.
-Despite the challenges faced, the overall performance of social care has been largely maintained.
+Despite the challenges faced, the overall performance of social care was largely maintained.